ahmadelsap3/Functions-to-modules/README.md

 # Functions to Modules Conversion Project

+> **Note:** This small task was required by our instructor at ITI (Information Technology Institute).
+> I'm currently enrolled in the ICC (4 months) Data Engineering program, and this assignment is from the Python Subject.

 This project demonstrates the conversion of Python functions into organized modules.
 It contains two main parts:
 1. Original functions in separate files
 2. Modularized version with proper package structure

+...

 ## Project Structure